 - (b) The term "fund complex" means two or more registered investment companies that: - (1) Hold themselves out to investors as related companies for purposes of investment and investor services; or - (2) Have a common investment adviser or have an investment adviser that is an affiliated person of the investment adviser of any of the other registered investment companies. - (c) The term "immediate family member" means a person's spouse; child residing in the person's household (including step and adoptive children); and any dependent of the person, as defined in section 152 of the Internal Revenue Code (26 U.S.C.
 152). - (d) The term "officer" means the president, vice-president, secretary, treasurer, controller, or any other officer who performs policy-making functions. - 2.
 When providing information about directors, furnish information for directors who are interested persons of the Fund separately from the information for directors who are not interested persons of the Fund.
 For example, when furnishing information in a table, you should provide separate tables (or separate sections of a single table) for directors who are interested persons and for directors who are not interested persons.
-When furnishing information in narrative form, indicate by heading or otherwise the directors who are interested persons. - (a) Management Information. - (1) Provide the information required by the following table for each director and officer of the Fund, and, if the Fund has an advisory board, member of the board.
-Explain in a footnote to the table any family relationship between the persons listed.
+When furnishing information in narrative form, indicate by heading or otherwise the directors who are interested persons and the directors who are not interested persons.